Shatlyk1011/food-delivery-app/TO-DO.md

 - FIX - es
 - control working times (in backend?)
 - control whether the restaurant closed or not
+- comment to courier/rest about big amount of money

 - remove unused libs
   ✅ - make restaurant blockable